coreymaps/cs/content/authors/corey/_index.md

 - Visitors
 ---

-I am a PhD student developing methods in satellite remote sensing to study terrestrial hydrologic processes and associated human impacts.
+I am a PhD candidate developing methods in satellite remote sensing to study terrestrial hydrologic processes and associated human impacts.
 Where earth science and water politics overlay, I seek to develop insights from remote sensing observations that support scientific research in terrestrial hydrology and diplomatic accountability in the monitoring and management of increasingly scarce freshwater resources.

 I was born and raised in Berkeley, CA.